The Zhou Ordinal of Labelled Markov Processes over Separable Spaces: Introduction

 As soon as one leaves the realm of discrete processes, the question of defining and characterizing behavior turns into a problem with various (sometimes unexpected) mathematical edges.
 For the case of \emph{labelled Markov processes (LMP)} \cite{Desharnais}, the first issue to be taken care of is that the concept of probability and measure cannot be defined for all subsets of the state space.
 Hence the complexity of state spaces (in the sense of Descriptive Set Theory \cite{Kechris}) plays an important role.

 A notable consequence is that an LMP admits two generally different notions of equivalence of behavior between its states: \emph{state} bisimilarity and \emph{event} bisimilarity.
 The first one can be considered as an appropriate generalization to continuous spaces of Larsen and Skou's probabilistic bisimilarity.
-On the other and, event bisimilarity can be characterized by a very simple and natural modal logic $\Logic$ defined by the following grammar,
+On the other hand, event bisimilarity can be characterized by a very simple and natural modal logic $\Logic$ defined by the following grammar,

-where $a$ ranges over possible actions of the interpreting LMP and $q$ over rationals between $0$ and $1$; the formula $\langle a \rangle_{>q}\phi$ holds on states at which the probability of reaching, after an $a$ transition, another state satisfying $\phi$ is greater than $q$.
+where $a$ ranges over possible actions of the interpreting LMP and $q$ over rationals between $0$ and $1$; the formula $\langle a \rangle_{>q}\phi$ holds on states at which the probability of reaching another state satisfying $\phi$ after an $a$ transition is greater than $q$.

-Despite its simplicity, this logic also characterizes state bisimilarity for wide classes LMP (thus, the two types of bisimilarities coincide).
+Despite its simplicity, this logic also characterizes state bisimilarity for wide classes of LMPs (thus, the two types of bisimilarities coincide).
 Desharnais, Edalat and Panangaden \cite{DEP} showed (building on Edalat's categorical result \cite{Edalat}) that the category of \emph{generalized} LMP over analytic state spaces has the Hennessy-Milner property with respect to $\Logic$.
 This result was later strengthened by Doberkat \cite{Doberkat:2005:SSR:1089905.1089907} in that it applies to the original category of LMP.
 Recently, Pachl and the second author extended the result to LMP over universally measurable state spaces \cite{2017arXiv170602801P}.

-But if regularity assumptions on the state spaces are omitted, Hennessy-Milner property is lost (see \cite{Pedro20111048} by the second author).
+But if regularity assumptions on the state spaces are omitted, the Hennessy-Milner property is lost (see \cite{Pedro20111048} by the second author).
 It is therefore of interest to understand how state bisimilarity differs from the event one for LMP over general measurable spaces.
 Zhou proposed in \cite{DBLP:journals/entcs/Zhou13} one way to quantify this difference, by expressing state bisimilarity as the greatest fixed point of an operator $\Op$ and pointed out an LMP for which more than $\omega$ iterates of $\Op$ are needed to reach it.